camptocamp/docker-mapserver/README.md

-# Docker image for Mapserver
+# Docker image for MapServer

 Here is a sample Dockerfile for using it: